If you want quality buds for less money, check the best earbuds under $50 you can get today.

 Can cheap earbuds under $50 have the latest technology and sound good?

 Unfortunately, not (most of them).
 50 bucks isn’t enough money.

-But if you look hard enough, you can find a couple gems that sound good, are comfortable, and come with modern tech.
+But if you look hard enough, you can find a couple of gems that sound good, offer a comfortable and stable fit, and come with modern tech.

-Check the list to find neutral or bass-heavy earbuds, and everything in between.
+Check the list to find neutral or bass-heavy earbuds, wireless and wired options, and everything in between.

 Not what you’re looking for?